Puerto Rico – known for its beaches, coral reefs & the Spanish culture with an American twist.

 Using an American (USA) SIM Card in Puerto Rico

-T-Mobile US, AT&T USA & many mobile virtual network operators (MVNOs, including Boost Mobile USA, Cricket Wireless, Google Fi, H2O Wireless, Lycamobile USA, Metro by T-Mobile (formerly MetroPCS), Mint Mobile, Straight Talk, TracFone & Ultra Mobile) allow you to use your American SIM card in Puerto without additional roaming fees.
+AT&T & many mobile virtual network operators (MVNOs, including Boost Mobile USA, Cricket Wireless, Google Fi, H2O Wireless, Lycamobile USA, Metro by AT&T (formerly MetroPCS), Mint Mobile, Straight Talk, TracFone & Ultra Mobile) allow you to use your American SIM card in Puerto without additional roaming fees.

-Puerto Rico (and the U.S. Virgin Islands) are considered native or extended coverage by T-Mobile US and AT&T USA.
+Puerto Rico (and the U.S. Virgin Islands) are considered native or extended coverage by AT&T.

 Verizon does not have native coverage in Puerto Rico (and the U.S. Virgin Islands, for that matter).

-While T-Mobile US and AT&T have coverage in Puerto Rico, not all their plans include the islands.
+While AT&T have coverage in Puerto Rico, not all their plans include the islands.

 The same counts for the MVNOs – they are less likely to include Puerto Rico (for free).